joylne/import/README.md

 license: openrail
 ---

-This is the pretrained weights and some other detector weights of ControlNet.
+This is the pretrained weights and some other detector weights of ControlNet ([paper](https://arxiv.org/abs/2302.05543)).

 See also: https://github.com/lllyasviel/ControlNet